 The first equipment we delivered controls the extraction of O2 from normal air.
 This is the Oxygen Engine Digital Control System (OEDCS).
-This is made more complicated by the fact that it needs to occur at 750°C, and there is a danger of thermal runaway.
+This is made more complicated by that fact that it needs to occur at 750C, and there is a danger of thermal runaway.

-Figure 1a.
 The OEDCS SN#2, delivered to NASA in September.